 This is in addition to our handy news, reviews and guides including:

 - The Ultimate Beginner’s Guide for Electric Cars

 - The Electric Car Dictionary

 - Everything you need to know about Australian government EV Incentives

 - How much does it cost to charge an electric car?

 - Watt is bidirectional charging, V2G, V2H, V2L?

 - Electric Car Home Charging Guide

-In most mobile web browsers, you can add websites as a shortcut to your home screen for quick access.
+Most mobile web browsers allow you can add websites as a shortcut to your home screen for quick access.